-Sun, salt water and high humidity are all enemies of the materials in your sails.
-Clearly normal use will expose your sails to the elements, but good sail care practices can minimize the effects of this exposure.
-Similarly good sail care is key to ensuring sail longevity – practices such as luffing, flapping or flogging, leech flutter, and crushing sails into bags will all contribute to a shorter sail life and should be avoided.
+Sail care is needed to protect your sails from sun, salt water and high humidity.
+Clearly normal use will expose your sails to the elements, but good sail care can minimize the effects of this exposure.
+Similarly it will ensure sail longevity – practices such as luffing, flapping or flogging, leech flutter, and crushing sails into bags will all contribute to a shorter sail life and should be avoided.

 For sail service monitoring and scheduling suggestions, click here.

 For sail care suggestions based on boat and sail type, click below: